Biomutant is a post-apocalyptic game with raccoons that know kung-fu. What’s not to be excited about?

-Biomutant puts the genetics of your racoon-like avatar into your hands from the get-go, letting you recode their genetic structure to change how they look and control.
+Biomutant puts the genetics of your raccoon-like avatar into your hands from the get-go, letting you recode their genetic structure to change how they look and control.
 Rather than choosing simply balancing a list of stats, you slide around a body type chart.
-This will determine whether you’ll be controlling a thicker, heavier character that is slower but can deal more damage, or a skinnier, nimbler character that can only resist limited damage.
-It’s the speed, strength and durability stats that you’ve seen before, but they have a much more visual impact than in most other games.
+While this changes how your mutant appears, it also determines how your character handles along with their strengths and weaknesses.
+Sure, it is the speed, strength and durability stats that you’ve seen hundreds of times before, but it is cool to see the way that your mutant looks feed straight into how they behave in-game.

 2. The Frantic Combat Looks Immensely Satisfying

-Biomutant is billed as a “Kung-Fu fable” and the gameplay reflects that.
+Biomutant is billed as a “Kung-Fu fable” and the gameplay seems to reflects that.
 The developers have emphasised the importance of player freedom, and the martial art-style combat mixes shooting, melee and power from mutations into a unique concoction.
-Watching gameplay footage reveals echoes of Bayonetta, Devil May Cry and even Black Desert Online.

 In-depth progression systems and the ability to learn new skills from characters in the wild will ensure that players always have another upgrade to aim for while keeping the combat feeling fresh.